-JERS is a computer system that the jury will use to review exhibits on a wide-screen video monitor, rather than reviewing paper copies.
-The jury room has the JERS computer, a touch-screen monitor for the jury to pick an exhibit to display, and the wide-screen monitor.
+JERS is a computer system that the jury will use to review exhibits on a widescreen video monitor, rather than reviewing paper copies.
+The jury room has the JERS computer, a touchscreen monitor for the jury to pick an exhibit to display, and the wide-screen monitor.
 JERS can display what otherwise would have been on paper (including photos), and JERS also can play audio and video files.

 With JERS, the jury can zoom-in on parts of an exhibit, and for audio and video, there's no need for a party to supply the jury with a laptop for deliberations.
-We hope that in the future there will be other advantages, such as a text-search function.
 Thanks in advance for your patience as we continue to adapt JERS.